JaydenMaalouf/azure-pipelines-terraform-output/README.md

     artifactName: Staging
 ```

-If you have multiple output files, you can use glob pattern matching to pickup all outputs
+If you have multiple output files, you can use glob pattern matching to pickup all outputs:

 ```yaml
 - task: TerraformOutput@1